shner-elmo/flashtext2/README.md

   Click to unfold performance
   </summary>

-Extracting keywords is usually 2.5-3x faster, and for replacing them its about 10x.
+Extracting keywords is usually 2.5-3x faster, and replacing them is about 10x.
 There is still room to optimize the code and improve performance.
-You can find the benchmarks [here](https://github.com/shner-elmo/FlashText2.0/tree/master/benchmarks),
+You can find the benchmarks [here](https://github.com/shner-elmo/FlashText2.0/tree/master/benchmarks).

 ![Image](benchmarks/extract-keywords.png)